-Let’s just admit it, how many of us are too lazy to make our own sushi at home?
-Good take-out just makes the choice to easy.
-Well, that was until today when I finally got around to making it in bowl form 4 years later.
-I had pinned a recipe from Whole Foods website years ago for sushi bowls because I loved the idea and just now after months of having the sushi rice and nori sitting in my pantry I’m finally getting to it – but seriously why did I wait this long??
-These bowls are amazing!
+These California Roll Sushi Bowls seriously tasty!
+I admit it, how many of us are too lazy to make our own sushi at home?
+Good take-out just makes the choice too easy.
+Well, that was until today when I finally got around to making these Sushi Bowls 4 years later.
+I always wanted to know how to make California rolls at home.
+I had saved a recipe years ago for sushi bowls because I loved the idea and just now after months of having the sushi rice and nori sitting in my pantry I’m finally getting to it – but seriously why did I wait this long??

 Save this recipe and try it out this week, you’ll be so glad you did!
 These simplified sushi bowls are seriously satisfying and will definitely leave you craving them again and again.